The North & South Oxford Canal

 The Oxford Canal starts by the River Thames in Oxford and runs for 77 miles, mainly through quiet rolling countryside, to near Coventry where it connects with the midlands canal system.
 At one time it was the main transport route from the midlands to the south of England and it is now one of the most beautiful and popular cruising canals.

-The northern section begins below Napton locks.
-Braunston is an old canal town well worth a look.
-The section up past Rugby was straightened in the nineteenth century, almost halving the length of the original winding route.
-You can still see the remains of some of the straightened out loops and the entrance to the old Newbold Tunnel is near the churchyard.
+The section up past Rugby to the Coventry Canal at Hawkesbury Junction was straightened in the nineteenth century, almost halving the length of the original winding route.
+You can still see the remains of many of the straightened out loops.
+The entrance to the old Newbold Tunnel can be found near the churchyard.
 The “new” tunnel is at right angles to the old one and is of fairly generous dimensions, having a towpath on both sides.
-Rugby Borough Council and BW have created a very effective ‘Circle of Light’ in the tunnel (linocut by Eric Gaskell top right).
-The Oxford Canal joins the Coventry Canal at Hawkesbury Junction.
+Rugby Borough Council and CRT have created a very effective ‘Circle of Light’ in the tunnel.

 The Oxford Canal forms part of the Thames Ring, with the River Thames & Grand Union Canal.
 See our Thames Ring Cruising Guide.